gromacs/releng/docs/releng.rst

   In freestyle jobs, ``STATUS_FILE`` is not specified, and :file:`logs/unsuccessful-reason.log` is written if the build fails or is unstable.
-This is intended to be used as the unsuccessful message for Gerrit Trigger in non-workflow builds.
+This is intended to be used as the unsuccessful message for Gerrit Trigger in non-pipeline builds.

-  In workflow builds, ``STATUS_FILE`` is specified as a JSON file, and contains additional information about the result of the execution.
-This is used to communicate success/failure back to the workflow script, as well as reason for failures and in some cases, additional return values in case of success.
+  In pipeline builds, ``STATUS_FILE`` is specified as a JSON file, and contains additional information about the result of the execution.
+This is used to communicate success/failure back to the pipeline script, as well as reason for failures and in some cases, additional return values in case of success.

   A reasonable effort is done to try to delete this file at the start of the